Huegoxaga/notes/virtualization/virtualbox.md

   - Shared Folders
   - 3D graphics accelerators
   - Automatic video resolution (window resizing)
+  - Shared clipboard
+  - Time synchronization
   - It enables auto capture of mouse pointer when its inside virtual machine window.
 - Installation
-  1. Select the Devices menu option and 'Install Guest Additions...'
+  1. Select the Devices menu option and `Install Guest Additions...`
   2. This will result in the VBoxAdditions image (iso) being mounted in the CD-ROM drive.
-  3. Run the drive.
+  3. Run the drive
-- enables shared folders.
+- enables shared folders
-  1. select Devices/Shared Folders/Shared folder settings.. from the VirtualBox menu.
-This should open the Shared Folders window.
+  1. select `Devices/Shared Folders/Shared folder settings...` from the VirtualBox menu.
+This should open the Shared Folders window
-  2. select add a folder as the share folder from the host machine in the setting.
+  2. select add a folder as the share folder from the host machine in the setting
-  3. Select the ‘Make Permanent’ and Auto-mount options.
-This will ensure this folder is always available as a shared folder for this Virtual Machine.
+  3. Select the 'Make Permanent' and Auto-mount options.
+This will ensure this folder is always available as a shared folder for this Virtual Machine
-  4. In guest OS, open a terminal window.
+  4. In guest OS, open a terminal window
   5. Create a directory that will become the mount point
   6. run `mount –t vboxsf foldername <folderpath>`

+### VirtualBox Extension Pack

+- It provodes support for:
+  - The virtual USB 2.0 (EHCI) device
+  - The virtual USB 3.0 (xHCI) device
+  - VirtualBox Remote Desktop Protocol (VRDP) support
+  - Host webcam passthrough
+  - Intel PXE boot ROM.
+  - Disk image encryption with AES algorithm
+  - Cloud integration features

 ## Configuration file